God of War (DC Comics): Reception

-GameSpot stated that the art appears moody, but also said it is "muddy...with a heavy digital assist from Photoshop."
-Although the effects were sometimes stunning, other times they were "distracting, or even chuckle-inducing."
-Despite the criticism over the art, GameSpot said that the art is "distinctive, and lends the story a very specific tone", and that "[it] matches the world of God of War well enough, ... the same way Kratos' anger overshadows any possible storytelling subtlety in the [video game] series."
-Joe Juba gave some praise to the art, stating that it "is kind of neat" and "it's stylish, if nothing else".
+A review from GameSpot stated that the art appears moody, but also said it is "muddy...with a heavy digital assist from Photoshop".
+Although the effects were sometimes stunning, other times they were "distracting, or even chuckle-inducing".
+Despite the criticism over the art, GameSpots review said that it is "distinctive, and lends the story a very specific tone", and that "[it] matches the world of God of War well enough, ... the same way Kratos' anger overshadows any possible storytelling subtlety in the [video game] series".
+Juba gave some praise to the art, stating that it "is kind of neat" and "it's stylish, if nothing else".
 Binary Messiah was disappointed in the art.
 They said it is very murky and washed out with black.
 Although there is some realism in the art, it does not match the art of the games.
 They also noted a mistake with the flashback scenes, as in these scenes, it shows Kratos with his ash-white skin, but this complexion did not occur until after he slayed his family.
-They did praise it for being gory like the games, and said "While the art may be iffy, it does have an excellent atmosphere of darkness and constant betrayal."
+They did praise it for being gory like the games, and said "While the art may be iffy, it does have an excellent atmosphere of darkness and constant betrayal".